What happens to us when we die? It’s an age old question none of us will know until we get there.

 I get this question and the answer is always, “It depends.”
 It depends on how much you are making, what your financial obligations are, and how much debt you have.
 As a rule of thumb, most people will get about ten times their annual income.
 This will typically leave enough money for a spouse to get the finances straightened out and still have plenty left over to replace your income.

-Finally if your personal obligations are small and you just need to make sure your estate and final expenses are taken care of, you can look at a policy that is tailored to just your needs.
+Finally if your personal obligations are small and you just need to make sure your estate and final expenses are taken care of, you can look at a policy which is tailored to just your needs.
 I have seen people purchase as low as $20k worth of coverage just to tie up any loose ends.

 What Types of Policies are Available?